irlnathan/s-generators-docs/generator-overview.md

 ```
 >**Note:** Whatever name you give your _generator_ in the `.sailsrc` file will be the name you'll use from the terminal command-line to execute it.

-Lastly, we need to do an `npm install` from the terminal.
+Lastly, you'll need to do an `npm install` from the terminal in order to install the necessary modules that were added to the generator's `package.json` file.

-##Using your first Generator
+##Using the Generator

-Back at the terminal I can use the newly created _generator_ by typing `sails generate awesome example`.
+Back at the terminal type: `sails generate awesome example`.
+Let's take a look at what was generated.

 ###What did the Generator create?